w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 also wipe your accounts.
 You would then have to recreate them using the seed phrase given to you by the UI - this will also restore all your previously held balances.

-:::info local in-browser account storage is disabled by default on Polkadot-JS UI
+:::info local in-browser account storage is disabled by default on the Polkadot-JS UI

-To create an account using Polkadot-JS UI, navigate to settings > account options and click on allow local in-browser account storage in the drop-down menu.
+To create an account using the Polkadot-JS UI, navigate to settings > account options and click on allow local in-browser account storage in the drop-down menu.

 :::